View Other Content

 In and out

 2016 – Midfielder Marko Grujić signed from Crvena Zvezda for £5.1m and then was immediately loaned back.
-After arriving permanently that summer, he has so far made fourteen senior appearances, but is currently on loan at Hertha BSC Berlin.
+After arriving permanently that summer, he has so far made fourteen senior appearances, but is currently on loan at Hertha BSC Berlin for a second campaign.

 Held by the Hatters